skylerblue333/Loathing-in-the-woes-of-ruthless-the-chosen-one-/manuscript_for_publication.md

 Kaylee,

-We started young enough to believe there would always be more time.
+We started young enough to believe there would always be more time. or I did.

 First there was an apartment.
 Then there was a house we bought and tried to make ours.
-Then there were children, schedules, bills, work, school, church mornings, birthdays, holidays, tired nights, private jokes, disagreements, apologies, and all the ordinary machinery of building a family before either of us had fully figured out who we were.
+I miss your mom too.
+I love y'all forever ♾️ Then there were children, schedules, bills, work, school, church mornings, birthdays, holidays, tired nights, private jokes, disagreements, apologies, and all the ordinary machinery of building a family before either of us had fully figured out who we were.

 For a long time, I thought the biggest moments were the ones worth remembering.